EricZhengAZ/Lable-Track1EC601/README.md

 The script that we are using to train our own model can be found [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/image_retraining/retrain.py)
 The models that we trained so far are available in the folder retrained_models.
 The scripts used and a brief explanation about retraining can be found in the folder image_retraining.
 A Test Case Sheet is available.
 This testing document contains the results of our black box testing.
+A monkey test was run as well to find subtle bugs.
+The test was successful because the
+App was not triggered into any wrong behavior and it did not crash.

 <img src="https://github.com/EricZhengAZ/Lable-Track1EC601/blob/master/app/screenshot/WechatIMG188.jpeg" width = "270" height = "480" alt="Laptop" align=center /> <img src="https://github.com/EricZhengAZ/Lable-Track1EC601/blob/master/app/screenshot/WechatIMG187.jpeg" width = "270" height = "480" alt="Keyboard" align=center />